sarajuliefrajtova/english-for-designer/05-storytelling/index.md

 I met precious friends with whom I still have strong relationships.
 Here, however, my nature showed itself.
 The nature of self-distrust.
 I thought it would be better to let others decide for me.
 I believed it was the only way others would accept me.
 I was afraid to fully express myself.
 Even though none of my friends would judge me.
 I was a victim of my own fear.
 A fear that was rooted in my past experiences.

 At the time, I wasn't aware of these wounds from the past.
 A friend of mine once told me: “_You always make decisions based on others.
 You don't have a mind of your own._”.
 I felt betrayed at the moment.
 But she was correct.
 I had lost the power to fully express my being.
 I lost that strong inner voice.
-That voice, that light that everyone carries within them.
+That voice, that light which everyone carries within them.